 M.S.I.E., Industrial Engineering, 1973, State University of New York at Buffalo.
 Human factors engineering and the design of human-machine systems.

 B.A., Psychology, 1970, State University of New York at Buffalo.
 Human learning, understanding, and communication; social sciences and philosophy.

-1989 to present.
+1989 – 2013.
 Organization change and management design Consultant and Facilitator with Associations, Businesses, Industry, and Service Organizations, and Federal, State, and Local Government Agencies.
-Workshop and seminar leader for In-house and Conference programs on change leadership, management, and accountability implementation.
+Workshop and seminar leader for in-house and Conference programs on change leadership, management, and accountability implementation.
 Author of change management books and professional and trade journal articles for practicing managers.
-Including:

-- 2002 – 2009: Columbus Dept. of Utilities – Develop communication requirements and agreements between groups; standard operating procedures, work flows, measures hierarchies, and internal communications to support work and asset management.
+2002 – 2009: Columbus Department of Utilities, developing: Communication requirements and agreements between groups; Standard operating procedures; and Workflows, measures and internal communications to support individual and group performance and asset management.
 Including Executive Team, Operations Managers (running 100-200-person sub-organizations) and Unit Managers, Supervisors, and Technical Specialists.

-- 1993-1995: Intel Corp. – With internal consultants, fabrication plants, and administrative offices, develop methods that support coordination within and between teams, departments, and divisions.
+- 1993-1995: Intel Corporation.
+With internal consultants, fabrication plants, and administrative offices, develop methods that support coordination within and between teams, departments, and divisions.

-- 1992-1994: Ohio State Research Foundation – Work with senior executives, managers, and staff to integrate objectives and streamline communications and accountabilities.
+- 1992-1994: Ohio State Research Foundation.
+With senior executives, managers and staff to integrate objectives, streamline communications and clarify accountabilities.